tearust/t-rust/obsidian/dev_portal_design/README.md

 #### Trigger the sync IPFS CID on hosting node

-When user push, the host node will use IPFS to "pin" this CID.
-Once done, register actor.
-If success, the host node update the list of registered actors locally. this will be used when query.
+When user pushes, the host node will use IPFS to "pin" this CID.
+Once done, the actor is registered.
+If successful, the host node updates the list of registered actors locally.
+This list will be used whenever there's a query.

 This is a hosting node handler.
 It is async.
-It will not return download completed immediately.
-The result of uploading status need a separated query.
+It won't return status "download completed" immediately.
+The result of uploading status needs a separate query.

 #### Query hosting node if actor file loaded or not

 UI needs an indicator to show if this actor file has been uploaded and registered by a hosting node.

-A hosting node has internal register actor list in memory.
+A hosting node has an internal register actor list in memory.

 #### Trigger the state machine node to load and register actor file